TOA-MD5.0: A Novel Approach to Multi-Dimensional Impact Assessment

 - Download the poster: TOA-MD: A New Approach to Assess Climate Change Impacts

-- John Antle and Roberto Valdivia attended the AgMIP Sub-Saharan Africa Regional Workshop in Accra, Ghana, September 10-14, 2012.
-See information about this workshop at http://research.agmip.org/display/ssa/SSA+Workshops.
+- John Antle and Roberto Valdivia attended the AgMIP Sub-Saharan Africa Regional Workshop in Accra, Ghana, September 10-14, 2012, and the AgMIP South Asia Regional Workshop in Colombo, Sri Lanka, November 12-16, 2012.
+See information about these workshops at www.agmip.org

 - John Antle, Roberto Valdivia and Jianhong Mu attended the first AgMIP North America meeting in Ames, IA, September 5-7, 2012.
 A group of economists met at this meeting to discuss possible model inter-comparison and impact assessment activities for the North American region.
 A summary of the Economics Breakout Sessions is available.
 Economists from the region are invited to express interest in participation in AgMIP North America.